rojo-rbx/rojo/README.md

 * Work on scripts from the filesystem, in your favorite editor
 * Version your place, library, or plugin using Git or another VCS
+* Sync JSON-format models from the filesystem into your game

-Soon, Rojo will be able to:
+Later this year, Rojo will be able to:

-* Sync Roblox objects (including models) bi-directionally between the filesystem and Roblox Studio
+* Sync rbxmx-format Roblox models bi-directionally between the filesystem and Roblox Studio
 * Create installation scripts for libraries to be used in standalone places
 	* Similar to [rbxpacker](https://github.com/LPGhatguy/rbxpacker), another one of my projects
 * Add strongly-versioned dependencies to your project